binarykitchen/videomail-client/README.md

 </html>
 ```

-The included JS file `/dist/videomail-client.js` is already browserified and lies in the `dist` folder.
+The included JS file `/prototype/js/videomail-client.js` is already browserified and lies in the `js` folder.

 If you remove `disableSubmit`, then you will see a submit button to post the video and make it persistent.
-This requires a bit more code, see examples directory.
+This requires a bit more code, see prototype directory.

 <a name="demo"></a>
-## Demo / Fully working version
+## Demo

+A mirror of latest videomail-client can be seen on [videomail-client.netlify.com](https://videomail-client.netlify.com/)

+### Real world usages

 Check out the full version with all its features on [videomail.io](https://videomail.io) itself.
 Aim is to turn this into a stable product in the near future with some external assistance.